 Here’s a link to some sample letters to debt collectors.

 Protect yourself by asking them to send you a debt validation letter.
 You are within your rights to dispute all or part of the debt separately, and you are entitled to request this debt validation letter.
-The debt collector is legally obligated to respond.
+The lender or debt collector is legally obligated to respond.

 Under the FDCPA, debt collectors are required to send a debt validation letter to inform you that you are within your rights to dispute the debt.
 When the debt collectors reach out to you to collect money, they are supposed to let you know the creditor’s name, the amount of money owed and inform you that you can request the information from the original creditor.